 Makeup brush cleaners are specially formulated soaps or shampoos designed to clean the bristles on makeup brushes.
 They can remove residue from powder, cream, and liquid makeup as well as oils from the skin, dust, and acne-causing bacteria.
 You can find makeup brush cleaners specifically for natural hair brushes, which tend to soak up more product than synthetic brushes.
 Other cleaners are meant mainly for synthetic brushes, while plenty of formulas work for all bristles.

-But with so many makeup brush cleaners to choose from, finding the right option for your vanity can be overwhelming.
-Our buying guide outlines everything you need to know.
-For entirely headache-free shopping, see the matrix above for our recommendations for the five best makeup brush cleaners.
+However, with so many makeup brush cleaners to choose from, finding the right option for your vanity can be overwhelming.
+Our buying guide outlines everything you need to know and a few of our favorite brush cleaners.

 Daily makeup brush cleaners typically come in a spray bottle.
 Daily cleaners do not require any water or rinsing.
 Instead, you simply spray the bristles and then wipe the brush on a clean cloth or paper towel to remove the makeup, dirt, and oil on the bristles.
 Because the cleaner comes out in a fine mist, it dries very quickly, and you’re able to use your brushes again within minutes.